WJH58/Snakemake_ATAC_2020/README.md

 How to make a test run:
 1. Activate snakemake environment by ```conda activate snakemake```.
 2. Go to Snakemake_ATAC_2020/ATAC-seq_pipeline/ folder and do ```snakemake -np``` to make a dry run to test whether the workflow is defined properly.
 3. If no error messages occur during dry run, start a real run.
-You can either do it in an interactive session by typing ```snakemake --use-conda --cores n```; or on the node by typing ```sbatch slurm_minisnakemake.sh``` to hand in the submission script to Slurm.
+You can either do it in an interactive session by typing ```snakemake --use-conda --cores n```; or on the node by typing ```sbatch slurm_snakemake.sh``` to hand in the submission script to Slurm.

 ### 5. Snakemake execution